 “I have had a lot of trouble with constipation.
 I tried Metamucil, but it made things even worse.
 I tried Citrucel but I’m sensitive to citrus fruits, so I became more bloated.

-“Finally a nutritionist suggested I take 800 mg of magnesium daily.
+“Finally a nutritionist suggested I take a magnesium dose of 800 mg daily.
 This balances my calcium intake.

 800 mg of magnesium may be too much for most people, especially those with reduced kidney function.
-If you discover you are having to run to the bathroom to avoid an accident, that would be a clear indication that too much magnesium is on board!
+If you discover you are having to run to the bathroom to avoid an accident, that would be a clear indication that you are getting too much of a magnesium dose!

 “I have gradually withdrawn from diazepam (Valium), flurazepam (Dalmane) and amitriptyline (Elavil).
 I had read that magnesium is a natural tranquilizer and have found that taking this mineral is very helpful for my nerves.”